nayarsystems/opus-js/README.md

 ```js
 rec.ondataavailable( arrayBuffer )
 ```
 A callback which returns an array buffer of audio data.
 If `streamPages` is `true`, this will be called with each page of encoded audio.
 If `streamPages` is `false`, this will be called when the recording is finished with the complete data.
+When using the Raw encoder, this will be called with each generated packet.
+If using the RAW encoder, this will be called for each frame.

 ```js